google-research-datasets/wit/README.md

 ![WIT Half Dome Page with Annotations](images/wit_take2_half_dome_with_annotations.png)

-By extracting and filering these carefully, we get a clean high quality image-text example that can be used in multimodal modeling.
+By extracting and filtering these carefully, we get a clean, high quality image-text example that can be used in multimodal modeling.

 <!-- ![WIT Half Dome Data](images/wit_half_dome_wiki_and_wit.png) -->